Table of Contents

 - Frequently Asked Questions

-Certain documents, such as contracts, commonly need to be signed before a witness.
+Certain documents, such as contracts, must be signed before a witness.
 The rationale for this is to minimise the risk of people fraudulently entering into agreements and other legal documents.
-Further, provided the witness keeps a copy of the document, if the parties produce two different documents at some point in the future, the witness will be able to identify which document is authentic.
-This article explores who can witness your signature on a legal document and what documents they may require you to produce.
+A witness serves as an impartial party who can verify the authenticity of the signing process and confirm that all parties involved are willingly and knowingly entering into the agreement.
+Further, provided the witness keeps a copy of the document, if the parties produce two documents at some point in the future, the witness will be able to identify which document is authentic.

 What Kinds of Documents Require a Witness?